video-dev/hls.js/MIGRATING.md

+# Migrating from hls.js 1.x to 1.4+

+The 1.4 version of hls.js now ships with an ESM version of the library (`dist/hls.mjs`) which requires that you specify the [`workerPath` config option](https://github.com/video-dev/hls.js/blob/master/docs/API.md#workerpath) in order for web workers to be used.
+This should point to the `dist/hls.worker.js` file included in the package.

+If you are using the UMD version (`dist/hls.js`), no changes are required.

+**Important Note:** If you are using a bundler, such as webpack, the ESM version of the package will likely be used by default.
+If this is the case, make sure to add the `workerPath` config option after upgrading to hls.js 1.4 or above.

 # Migrating from hls.js 0.x to 1.x

 This guide provides an overview to migrating an application using hls.js from v0.14.x to v1.0.0.